Services

 Our Sick and Shut-in | A Prayer of Thanksgiving

 Please pray for President Joe Biden, Rev. Frank & Gloria Brooks and Family, Sis.
 Josie Brown, Rev. Ludwell Brown and Family, Sis.
 Rosa Burton, Bro.
 William Carrington, Sis.
 Earline Carter, Sis Sheila Cofield, Sis.
 Teonia Copeland, Master Torin Craig, Tristen Craig, Rev. David Cunningham, Rev. Leon Easterling, Bro.
 Harold Ferguson, Sis.
 Cheryl Figgatt, Bro.
 George Ford, Health Care Providers, Rev. Angelo Giles & Sis.
 Cheryl Giles Family, Mrs. Kamala Harris, Mr. Jaime Harrison, Bro.
 Allen Haymon & Family, Sis.
 Dorothea Hill, Sis.
 Loretta Hill, The Hodges Family, Bro.
 Cliff Holmes, Sis.
 Mary Jones, Bro.
-Christian Johnson, Sis Tamara Johnson, Sister Shaquan Kabila, Sis.
+Christian Johnson, Sis Tamara Johnson, Sister Shaquan Kabila, Trustee Vikki Lewis, Sis.
 Bea Mack, Bro.
 Lynwood Maye, Bro.
 Atrell Maye, Sis.
 Deborah Miller, Sis.
-Barbara McCoy, Mount Zion Baptist Church Family, National, State and Local Government, The Prather Family, Bro.
+Barbara McCoy, Bro.
+Frederick McGuire, Mount Zion Baptist Church Family, National, State and Local Government, The Prather Family, Bro.
 John Thomas Reese Jr., Bro.
 Dwight Renshaw, The Richards Family, Rev. Mike Riggs & Family, Bro.
 Anthony Sanders, Min.
 Martha Shuler Holmes, Sis Autumn Small, Sis Kailyn Small, Sis Olivia Small, Sis.
 Arlene Wallace, Sis Grace Short, Bro.
 Jason Small, Bro.
-Clarence Smith, Bro.
-John Smith, Bro.
+Clarence Smith, Family of John Smith, Bro.
 Cornell Strother, Bro.
 Jarrold Swan, The Taylor Family, U.S. Soldiers, Rev. Dr. Raphael Warnock, Bro.
 Kenneth Whitaker, Sis.
 Martha Jones Wilkinson, Sis.
 Mary Wiggin, Rev. Dr. Charles W. Wormley and Family.

-Daily Bible Reading |The week of 2.3.25 - 2.9.25
+Daily Bible Reading |The week of 3.31.25 - 4.6.25

 Mount Zion Baptist Church Weekly Bible Study: Embracing God's Word